rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-1-hierarchy-eq-tree.md

 <!-- ======================================================================= -->
 # hierarchy of scopes <=> node tree

-The focus of this chapter was to define "a hierarchy of scopes" as a class of setups such that each setup `S` in it allows to form a node tree.
+The focus of this chapter is on defining "a hierarchy of scopes" as a class of setups such that each setup `S` in it allows to form a node tree.

 (1) Since each partial setup allows to form a forest of `#RS` trees, one needs